2023 Most Popular Economics Bachelor's Degree Schools in California

 Full Economics at University of California - Irvine Report

-With a ranking of #6, University of California - San Diego did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the city of La Jolla, UCSD is a public college with a very large student population.
+University of California - San Diego came in at #6 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in California ranking.
+Located in the city of La Jolla, UCSD is a public college with a fairly large student population.

 Of the 436 students majoring in economics at UCSD, 62% are male and 38% are female.